bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 Adding a driver to your system means registering it with the kernel.
 This is synonymous with assigning it a major number during the module\'s initialization.
-You do this by using the register\_chrdev function, defined by linux/fs.h.
+You do this by using the register_chrdev function, defined by linux/fs.h.

-::: {.org-src-container}
+::: org-src-container
 ``` {.src .src-c}
 int register_chrdev(unsigned int major, const char *name, struct file_operations *fops);
 ```